MO-Elmu/Bank-Simulation_Threads1/README.md

        in a concurrent environment.

  - ###### Bank Class
-       Bank class maintains a list of accounts and the Java BlockingQueue
+       Bank class maintains a list of accounts and the Java BlockingQueue is used to communicate between the main thread and the worker threads.
+The Bank is also responsible for starting up the worker threads, reading transactions from the file, and printing out all the account values when everything is done.

+ - ###### Worker Class
+       Worker class is an inner class of the Bank class.
+This way it gets easy access to the list of accounts and the queue used for communication.
+Workers should check the queue for transactions.
+If they find a transaction they should process it.
+If the queue is empty, they will wait for the Bank class to read in another transaction (we got this behavior for free by using a BlockingQueue).
+Workers terminate when all the transactions have been processed.